 Opportunity bias transpires when the manager either credits or faults the employee for factors beyond the employee’s control.
 Managers stricken with the opportunity bias praise or blame the employee when the true cause of the performance was opportunity or a lack thereof.
-An example of this bias is a manager rating a sales employee favorably overall due to one big sale obtained by a stroke of luck, rather than through normal sales channels such as meeting cold-calling and prospecting goals.
+An example of this bias is a manager rating a sales employee favorably overall due to one big sale obtained by a stroke of luck, rather than through normal sales channels such as meeting, cold-calling and prospecting goals.

 The Horns Effect occurs when an employee has one hindering weakness, and the manager allows this to seep into other rating categories or the overall outcome of the employee’s performance appraisal.
-For example, if an employee is especially weak in the category of “customer satisfaction,” it is not necessarily true that the employee may need to make improvement in the categories of “job knowledge” or “problem solving.”
+For example, if an employee is especially weak in the category of “customer satisfaction,” it’s not necessarily true that the employee may need to make improvement in the categories of “job knowledge” or “problem solving.”

 A manager afflicted with this bias tends to compare performance to other employees rather than comparing performance to an established company standard.
-It is important that the manager does not consider the performance of other employees in an attempt to “rank” employees in the performance review process.
+It’s important that the manager does not consider the performance of other employees in an attempt to “rank” employees in the performance review process.
 Every employee deserves his or her performance review to be based solely on individual performance, not performance as compared with other employees.

-It is important to remember that length of service is not a factor in evaluating performance.
+It’s important to remember that length of service is not a factor in evaluating performance.
 Therefore, long-term employees should be evaluated according to the same established standards as other employees.

 It’s a great idea to assess your own biases prior to completing performance evaluations.
 It is also important to review these common biases with your management team prior to the commencement of performance appraisals, so your performance reviews are more accurate and objective in nature.
-When you are able to remove some of the bias from the evaluation process, performance appraisals become much more meaningful for organizational decision-making and compensation adjustments.
+When you can remove some of the bias from the evaluation process, performance appraisals become much more meaningful for organizational decision-making and compensation adjustments.
 In addition, they become much more useful to the employee in assessing valid areas that need improvement.

 Buyer's Guide To HCM And Payroll Technology